VirtusLab/scala-packager/README.md

 # Scala Packager

-Submodule of ScalaCLI to package application in native formats.
+Submodule of [Scala CLI](https://github.com/Virtuslab/scala-cli) used to package applications in native formats.

-The main goal of this project is to create simple scala library which packaging binary app to the following formats:
+The main goal of this project is to create simple scala library which packages binary apps in the following formats:
 * Linux
   * RedHat
   * Debian